I live in Staffordshire, England, where I enjoy the pastimes of real ale, photography, camping and good days out.

 I photographed all the images in the Olympus RAW image format (.orf) which applies either no compression or lossless compression and no image processing.
 As RAW image files are not compressed to the extent of JPEG files, the file sizes are much larger.
 The file size is worth it, since shooting in RAW offers the most control by allowing you to adjust exposure compensation, white balance, sharpness, contrast, saturation, and color space as you convert the image with capable PC software to a file format such as TIFF or JPEG.
 All the images in this photoset have been edited and enhanced.

-EXIF information for the photographs in this photoset can be found by clicking on the source link - martyn wright - listed below each image and when on the source page by scrolling downwards.
+EXIF information for each photograph in this article can be found by clicking on the source link listed below each image.
+Once on the source page, scroll down.

 Do you utilise RAW image file format capabilities if available on your camera?